 What food options are available?

 Food is available for purchase at Offshoots Café or The Hive (season-dependent).
-Visitors can also bring their own food/beverages, but we ask that outside food is not consumed at the restaurant tables.
+Visitors can also bring their own food/beverages, however we ask that outside food is not consumed at the restaurant tables.
 There are many tables and benches throughout the grounds for picnic opportunities.